justjam2013/homebridge-virtual-accessories/README.md

 -   **Humidifier/Dehumidifier.** Allows you to create a virtual humidifier/dehumidifier.
 You can select humidifier only, dehumidifier only, or humidifier + dehumidifier combo.
 The humidifier/dehumidifier humidity sensor can be updated via a [webhook call](#webhook-service-configuration).
 Based on the threshold values, the accessory will switch to the appropriate operating state, according to the supported states.
 -   **Lightbulb.** Allows you to create virtual white, white ambiance, color lightbulbs.
 In the Home app, this can be used as a dimmer switch.
 -   **Lock.** Allows you to create a virtual lock.
 Generates a HomeKit notification when the accessory's state changes.
 -   **Security System.** Allows you to create a virtual security system.
 Generates a HomeKit notification when the accessory's state changes.
-The Security System can be put in a triggered via a [webhook call](#webhook-service-configuration).
+The Security System can be put in a triggered state via a [webhook call](#webhook-service-configuration).
 -   **Speaker.** Allows you to create a virtual speaker.
 -   **Television.** Allows you to create a virtual television.
 -   **Valve.** Allows you to create different types of virtual valves: generic, irrigation, shower head, or water faucet.